 ICD-10-CM Basics: What Every CPC Candidate Must Know

-Master the structure, conventions, and most-tested chapters of ICD-10-CM for the CPC exam.
+Master the structure, conventions, and most-tested chapters of ICD-10-CM for the CPC exam — with a quick lookup strategy you can use on test day.

 ICD-10-CM is the foundation of the CPC exam.
 Roughly 15–20 questions test your ability to assign the correct diagnosis code — and many CPT/E/M questions also depend on choosing the right diagnosis first.